RagnarGrootKoerkamp/BAPCtools/doc/commands.md

 - `[<problem name>]`: The name of the problem.
 Will be asked interactively if not specified.
 - `--author`: The author of the problem.
 Will be asked interactively if not specified.
 - `--validation`: The validation mode to use.
 Must be one of `default`, `custom`, `custom interactive`.

+## `skel`

+Copy the given directory from [../skel/problem](../skel/problem) to the current problem directory.
+Directories passed must be relative to the problem root, e.g. `generators` or `output_validators/output_validator`.
+The skel directory is found as with the `new_problem` command and can be overridden using `--skel`.

 ## `gitlabci`